 In case of an existing instance

-The OVHcloud Control Panel allows you to attach an instance to one or more private networks but does not offer advanced network interface configuration.
-If you want to customize further, you will need to manage them either through the OVHcloud APIv6, through the OpenStack APIs, or via Horizon.
+The OVHcloud Control Panel lets you attach an instance to one or more private networks but does not offer advanced network interface configuration.
+To customize further, use the OVHcloud APIv6, the OpenStack APIs, or Horizon.

-The required action is simply to add a new network interface to your server, in addition to the existing one.
+Add a new network interface to your server alongside the existing one.

 For example, if you have a public interface eth0, you will add the interface eth1.